Pasinler: History

-In the 10th century, the border between the Byzantine Empire and expanding early georgian Kingdom of Tao-Klarjeti went along the Aras river, therefore part of northern Basean/Basiani became a domain of the Georgian Bagratids.
-In 1001, after the death of David Kuropalates, Basean/Basiani were inherited by Byzantine Emperor Basil II, who annexed the Armenian lands (Tayk/Tao, Basean/Basiani), captured by King David Kuropalates to Byzantium and organized them into the theme of Iberia with the capital at Theodosiopolis.
-However, after formation of the Georgian Kingdom, Bagrat’s son George I inherited a longstanding claim to David's succession.
-While Basil was preoccupied with his Bulgarian campaigns, George gained momentum to invade Tayk/Tao and Basean/Basiani in 1014, which caused unsuccessful Byzantine-Georgian wars.
-Despite the territorial losses to Basil II, many of the territories ceded to the empire were conquered by the Seljuk Turks in the 1070s-1080s, but were then retaken by the Georgian King David IV.
-In the 13th century, at Battle of Basian, Georgians defeated the army of the Rum Sultanate.
-The province was part of the united Kingdom of Georgia as an ordinary duchy till 1545, when Basiani was conquered by the Ottoman Empire.
-The Ottomans made Hasankale the centre of a sanjak and entirely rebuild the citadel.
+In the 10th century, the border between the Byzantine Empire and expanding early Georgian Kingdom of Tao-Klarjeti ran along the Aras river, therefore part of northern Basean/Basiani became a domain of the Georgian Bagratids.
+In 1001, after the death of David Kuropalates, Basean/Basiani was acquired by the Byzantine Emperor Basil II, who annexed the Armenian lands (Tayk/Tao, Basean/Basiani), previously subdued by King David Kuropalates. and organised them into the theme of Iberia with the capital at Theodosiopolis.
+However, after the formation of the Georgian Kingdom, Bagrat’s son George I inherited a longstanding claim to David's succession.
+While Basil was preoccupied with his Bulgarian campaigns, George gained momentum to invade Tayk/Tao and Basean/Basiani in 1014, which sparked his unsuccessful Byzantine-Georgian wars.
+Despite the territorial losses to Basil II, many of the territories ceded to the empire were overrun by the Seljuk Turks in the 1070s and 1080s, but were then retaken by the Georgian King David IV.
+In the 13th century, at Battle of Basian, thevGeorgians defeated the army of the Rum Sultanate.
+The province was part of the united Kingdom of Georgia as an ordinary duchy until 1545, when Basiani was conquered by the Ottoman Empire.
+The Ottomans made Hasankale the centre of a sanjak and entirely rebuilt the citadel.
 They also built several mosques such as Ulucami (1554 repaired in 1836), Sivasli (1388 rebuild in 1912) Yeni (16th century rebuild in 1810) and baths.
 Other sights are the Coban bridge likely built in 1297 by a notable Ilkhanid Mongol named Coban and which was later restored several times.
-There are also two Islamic tombs nearby the town, Ferrah Hatun built in 1324 and the other likely in the 13th century.
+There are also two Islamic tombs near the town, Ferrah Hatun built in 1324 and the other likely in the 13th century.
 The nearby location of Avnik, has a ruined citadel with an old Muslim cemetery and mosque.

 During the 19th century, several Russo-Ottoman wars took place in this region and as a consequence many Armenians emigrated from this region to Russian held territory in Transcaucasia.
-When World War broke out the Russians advanced to the plain of Pasinler but quickly retreated together with many of the local Armenian population, some 4,000 remained and were deported.
-Between 1915 and 1917 it was occupied by Russia and then, after the Bolshevik revolution, held by Armenian forces.
+When the First World War broke out the Russians advanced to the plain of Pasinler but quickly retreated together with many of the local Armenian population, some 4,000 remained and were expelled or murdered during the Armenian Genocide.
+Between 1915 and 1918 it was occupied by Russia and then, after the Bolshevik revolution, held by Armenian forces.
 Turkish forces regained control of the town on 13 March 1918.

+Composition

+There are 72 neighbourhoods in Pasinler District: